Skip to Content

 The exhibit is presented by the Dutch Canadian Liberation Society, with special thanks to Adriana Zylmans.

-View this exhibit until May 11, 2026 in the Richmond Museum Extension located beside the Richmond Art Gallery inside the Richmond Cultural Centre.
+View this exhibit until Fall 2026 in the Richmond Museum Extension located beside the Richmond Art Gallery inside the Richmond Cultural Centre.

 Discovery Area